 The NHRA Mello Yello Drag Racing Series’ Countdown to One begins this weekend at zMax Dragway with the Carolina Nationals.
 Our own Toni Montgomery is on-site with an update on Friday’s activities.

+- JR Todd and Kalitta Motorsports unveiled the Jimi Hendrix Foundation Purple Haze dragster (pictured above); the team will campaign the car in the first three races of the Countdown as part of their new partnership with the Foundation.
 “It’s great to be representing the foundation.
 When I heard this opportunity was coming along, I was pumped,” said Todd.
 “People asked ‘Do you even know who Jimi Hendrix is?’
-[In] music class, I remember learning all about who he was and then I went out and bought some CD’s and I’ve been a huge fan ever since.”
+[In] music class, I remember learning all about who he was and then I went out and bought some CDs and I’ve been a huge fan ever since.”

-*The Second round of qualifying shook things up.
-After two rounds, Jerry Savoie took the provisional No. 1 spot in Pro Stock Motorcycle with a 6.862, 195.59 mph run.
+- The second round of qualifying shook things up.
+After two rounds, Jerry Savoie took the provisional No. 1 spot in Pro Stock Motorcycle with a 6.862, 195.59-mph run.
 Andrew Hines came out in the No. 2 spot while first round fast qualifier Stoffer was third.

 - Nitro qualifying ran into the evening, setting up some fast runs in Funny Car.
-Tommy Johnson, Jr. set a new track record of 3.971 at 312.42 mph to take provisional No. 1 after day one.
+Tommy Johnson Jr. set a new track record of 3.971 at 312.42-mph to take provisional No. 1 after day one.
 Del Worsham was second fastest with Capps in third.